tmychow/tmychow.github.io/_posts/2020-03-13-notes-on-the-global-financial-crisis.md

 tags: economics notes
 ---

 These notes are based off of the Global Financial Crisis MOOC by Andrew Metrick and Timothy Geithner.
+I'll be adding more stuff based off of the r/Economics FAQ as well as Gorton and Metrick's GFC guide.

 **Table of Contents**